baoboa/pyqt5/doc/sphinx/introduction.rst

 The homepage for PyQt5 is http://www.riverbankcomputing.com/software/pyqt/.
-Here you will always find the latest stable version, current development snapshots, and the latest version of this documentation.
+Here you will always find the latest stable version, current development previews, and the latest version of this documentation.

 PyQt5 is built using the `SIP bindings generator
 <http://www.riverbankcomputing.com/software/sip/>`__.
 SIP must be installed in